spacemeshos/testnet-guide/guide/install.md

 The installer you are downloading was packaged from code in the [Spacemesh open source software repos](https://github.com/spacemeshos) on github and all software released by Spacemesh is 100% open source.

 We provide these installers in order to make it convenient for non-developers to join Spacemesh.
-If you prefer and technically able, you can build and run the installer [directly from source code](build.md) instead of using our provided installer.

-You can
+> If you prefer and technically able, you can build and run the installer [directly from source code](build.md) instead of using our provided installer.

 ---